 - Cell phone protection.
 If your phone is damaged or stolen, you’re covered up to $600 per claim.

 - Roadside assistance.
-For roadside emergencies, call 1-800-847-2869 to get assistance for towing, tire changes, jump starts or gas delivery.
+For roadside emergencies, call 800-847-2869 to get assistance for towing, tire changes, jump starts or gas delivery.

 Know that not all of these features are available to every Chase small business credit card.

-Small businesses that often travel can choose from a universal travel rewards card — the Ink Business Preferred℠ Credit Card — or from more specific cards, such as the Marriott Rewards® Premier Business credit card for hotel benefits and rewards and the United MileagePlus® Explorer Business Card for flight rewards.
+Small businesses that often travel might want to consider a general travel rewards, such as the Ink Business Preferred® Credit Card or the United℠ Explorer Business Card for flight rewards.